runekaagaard/snowscript/README.rst

 - Destructuring.
 - Parsing of basic syntax.
-- Transformations for the non LALR(1) compatible features of Snowscript like implicit parenthesis, the switch syntax and significant whitespace.
+- Transformations for the non LALR(1) compatible features of Snowscript like implicit parenthesis and significant whitespace.
 - Lexer.

 Todo 0.5